Solomon’s Seal (Yu Zhu)

 Flavors/Temps: Sweet, Neutral to Slightly Cold

-Caution: In general, Solomon’s seal is safe to use.
+Caution: Solomon’s seal root is safe to use.
 However, parts of the plant are poisonous.
 The roots and tender shoots are safe to eat; the rest of the plant, especially the berries, are poisonous.

 The lubricating properties of Solomon’s seal make it useful for treating dry coughs and constipation associated with dry intestines.
 It has also been used to treat male infertility if this condition is associated with dry tissues.

 Used topically as a wash or poultice, the herb can help heal injuries and bruises and ameliorate skin problems such as blemishes, poison ivy, hemorrhoids, and other similar skin ailments.
 It can be gargled or used as a mouthwash to help strengthen gums.

 Solomon’s seal tea can be a useful tonic for the kidneys, heart, and sexual organs.

 Solomon’s seal has also been used to slow profuse menstruation and internal bleeding and relieve digestive complaints (including ulcers, bowel problems, and diarrhea).

 Solomon’s seal root is edible and has been used by Native American tribes as food and medicine for centuries.
 It has been widely used to help heal injuries, broken bones, and coughs.
 The Menominee tribes also used the herb as a smudge to revive unconscious patients.

 The English herbalist John Gerard (c.
 1545-1612) recommended Solomon’s seal to heal broken bones; he also claimed that in one or two nights it could take away bruises sustained by women who had stumbled “upon their hasty husbands’ fists”.
 Apparently, in his time, women being beaten by their husbands was a common enough occurrence to be noted as a condition for treatment.